Watch Secrets of the Dead: The Real Trojan Horse – Stream the full episode now!

 Excavations have uncovered dozens of huge storage jars sunk into the ground beneath the citadel.

 They are there to stockpile food supplies.

-And Troy's physical defenses hold crucial clues that further the investigation.
+[Meow] Narrator: And Troy's defenses hold important clues that further the investigation.

-Parts of the fortification walls were thrown down by the earthquake and so there was a need to rebuild quickly.
+Rose: Parts of the fortification walls were thrown down by the earthquake, and so there was a need to rebuild quickly.

-Troy's weak points are its three principal gates.
+Narrator: Troy's weak points are its 3 principal gates.

 We know that after the earthquake, the western gate was sealed.